plugget/plugget-blender-addon/README.md

 ⚠️ For a more advanced & up-to-date UI, see the [plugget qt addon](https://github.com/plugget/plugget-qt-addon)
-This repo is not actively developed
+This repo is not actively developed anymore

 # Plugget installer add-on
 A Blender add-on to install [plugget](https://github.com/hannesdelbeke/plugget) packages.<br>